neondatabase/website/content/docs/introduction/billing.md

 ## Billing metrics explained

-This section provides a detailed explanation of Neon's billing metrics, how they are calculated, and how you can manage your costs.
+This section provides a detailed explanation of Neon's billing metrics and how they are calculated.
+Billing in Neon is account based.
+Refer to your billing invoice for a cost-per-project breakdown.

 ### Data transfer